 Carboplatin is approved to be used alone or with other drugs to treat:

-- Ovarian cancer that has recurred after treatment with other chemotherapy or is advanced and has never been treated.
-Carboplatin is also used for palliative treatment of ovarian cancer that has recurred after earlier chemotherapy.
+- Ovarian cancer that is advanced.
+It is used with other chemotherapy as first-line treatment.
+It is used alone as palliative treatment for disease that has recurred (come back) after earlier chemotherapy.

 Carboplatin is also being studied in the treatment of other types of cancer.